smartiniOnGitHub/cloudevent.js/README.md

 const ceMinimal = new CloudEvent('1', // id
   ceNamespace, // type
   '/', // source
-  {} // data (empty) // optional, but useful the same in this sample usage )
+  {} // data (empty) // optional, even null is good is good in this case )

-// When creating some instances with an undefined mandatory argument (handled by defaults),
+// When creating instances with an undefined mandatory argument (handled by defaults),
 // but with strict flag disabled success is expected, otherwise with strict flag enabled a failure is expected ...
 // In JavaScript, null values are not handled as default values, only undefined values ...